 The Welsh town of Barmouth has one of the best settings of any holiday resort in the UK.
-It has some of the best beaches in UK, and sits on an estuary with exceptional views of the Snowdonia National Park.
-Our guide to the best things to do in Barmouth covers the town, the surrounding area and indeed some of the best things to do in Snowdonia.
+It has some of the best beaches in Britain, and sits on an estuary with exceptional views of the Snowdonia National Park.
+Our guide to the best things to do in Barmouth covers the town, the surrounding area and much of the Snowdonia National Park.

-I’ve enjoyed four Barmouth holidays, and always found it a great base for Mid and North Wales holidays.
-As well as the local Barmouth things to do, there are many other North Wales attractions nearby, including one of the most famous castles in Wales and the unique village of Portmeirion.
+I’ve enjoyed four Barmouth holidays, and always found it a great base for exploring Mid and North Wales.
+As well as the town of Barmouth, there are many other North Wales attractions nearby, including one of the most famous castles in Wales and the unique village of Portmeirion.

 Unusually for rural Wales, it’s possible to spend holidays in Barmouth getting around by public transport.
 Places as far apart as Llangollen, Aberdovey, Betws-y-Coed and Dolgellau are all within easy reach.